kubernetes/minikube/site/content/en/docs/commands/podman-env.md

 ---
 title: "podman-env"
 description: >
-  Configure environment to use minikube's Podman daemon
+  Configure environment to use minikube's Podman service
 ---

 ## minikube podman-env

-Configure environment to use minikube's Podman daemon
+Configure environment to use minikube's Podman service

 ### Synopsis